Skip to main content

 Data is a goldmine for insurance carriers

 Advances in technology are constantly unlocking new sources of data that can help underwriters improve the accuracy of the underwriting process.
-But the most powerful data could actually be historical data within an organization.
+The most powerful data though could actually be historical data within an organization.
 Long-standing insurance firms have mountains of policyholder profiles, behavioral information, records of past claims and more, which is first-hand data to base underwriting decisions upon.

 Data might be the ‘new gold’ for businesses but like gold, it must be processed before it gets its full worth.
 Insurance carriers need to direct their investments towards new technologies like AI and predictive analytics tools to gather key insights from them.